What is the WHO Code?

 In addition, PricewaterhouseCoopers (PwC) is commissioned by FTSE4Good to independently and regularly verify our breast milk substitutes marketing practices against a set of 104 criteria in higher-risk countries.

-Read a summary of our policy (pdf, 53Kb) on the implementation of the WHO International Code of marketing of breast milk substitutes
+- Read our Policy on the implementation of the WHO International Code of marketing of breast milk substitutes (pdf, 53Kb)